MToumeyragues/Exo_Procedural/README.md

 # What it does

 # How to Use
+Set the value then Play
+You can also change the value while running then press Generate Grid
 ## ALL
 Grid X Value => Width of the map <br>
 Grid Y Value => Heigth of the map <br>